-How to become a cake designer: Georgia's story
+How to become a baker: Georgia's story

 Meet Georgia, 27, from London.
 She runs her own cake business, making cakes for weddings, birthdays and other celebrations.
 Part of our Bitesize world of work series.